hirosystems/stacks.js/.github/ISSUE_TEMPLATE/bug_report.md

 **What version of Blockstack.js are you using?**

-**Is the bug present in the Blockstack CLI, Gaia hub ,Connect or Blockstack Browser?**
+**Is the bug present in the Blockstack CLI, Gaia hub, Connect or Blockstack Browser?**

 **To Reproduce**
 Steps to reproduce the behavior: